bessiambre/casync/README.md

 ```js
 let anAsyncFn=casync(function*(p,done,next){...});
 ```
 And then you can use `yield` inside the function in order to basically `await` asyncronous operations.
 When the yield is encountered.
 The execution stops.
-When the `next` callback is called, the execution resumes.
+When the provided `next` callback is called, the execution resumes (til the next yield or the end of the function).
 It's that simple.

-The wrapper provides the `next` function.
-This callback follows the normal convention of taking an error as first parameter and taking results in the parameters that follow.
+The `next` callback follows the normal convention of taking an error as first parameter and taking results in the parameters that follow.
 ```js
 function next(err, res...)
 ```
-If there are no errors or exceptions (`err` is null) the results are returned and potentially assigned to a variabe at the line that yielded.
-If there are multiple arguments after the `err` parameter, they are passed in an array.
+If there are no errors or exceptions (`err` is passed null) the results are returned and can be assigned to a variabe at the line that yielded.
+If there are multiple arguments after the `err` parameter, they are passed as an array.

 ## Error Handling